 Instructions

-- Roll the dough into a thin round shape and cut each one into six triangular pieces.
-Place the sauce towards the outer side of each piece, topping it off with pepperoni and grated cheese.
+- Divide your dough into 1-3 balls.
+Then, roll each ball into a thin round shape and cut it into six triangular pieces.
+Place the sauce towards the bottom side of each dough triangle and top it off with some pepperoni pieces and grated cheese.

-- Fold in the outside corners of the triangular dough piece, pinching to seal the folded edges.
-Repeat by folding over the center, sealing the topping.
+- Fold in the outside corners of the triangular dough piece, simultaneously pinching to seal the edges.
+Repeat by folding over the center and sealing the filling inside.
 Finally, roll the piece into a burrito shape.

-- Lay out each pizza roll on a baking sheet, cover it with a kitchen towel.
-Let them rise for at least 30 minutes.
-Bake pizza rolls at 400 °F for 20 minutes or until golden brown.
+- Assemble the pizza rolls on a baking sheet lined with parchment paper.
+Cover the rolls with a kitchen towel and let them rise for at least 30 minutes.
+Bake the pizza rolls at 400°F for 20 minutes or until golden brown.

 I am getting ready to take my dough from the fridge.
 You don't say if you divide into 2, 3 or 4 portions before rolling out to make the pizza rolls or the approximate diameter of each round before cutting.
 If I missed it I'm sorry.